How can I swim at Bowmoor?

 Open Water Swimming is very popular, as such we currently have a two year waiting list for joining.

-Swimming family membership allows the whole family to swim, use the clubhouse facilities, grounds, SUP, Kayak; and to camp at the club.
+Swimming family membership allows the whole family to swim, use the clubhouse facilities and camp on the club grounds.

-Swimming individual membership allows an individual to swim in the lake and use the clubhouse facilities, but not SUP, Kayak, Sail or Camp.
+Swimming individual membership allows an individual to swim in the lake and use the clubhouse facilities, but not camp.

 All members can swim in the lake and must follow the swimming safety guidance, in our operating manual here.